ynashed/bionemo-fw-ea/QUICKSTART.md

 ## Data Processing and Training

+In order to prevent downloading and processing of data everytime a new container is launched, be sure to set a valid path at DATA_PATH variable in the .env file.
+The data will be mounted at `/data` location inside the container and be available for use.
 The following files are required for data processing or training models:

 ### Model Configuration File